Element

 Pros

-• Strong end-to-end encryption and decentralized architecture.
+• Strong security features with end-to-end encryption

 Cons